 The US Navy meanwhile is working furiously on light and unmanned vessels equipped with AI that will enhance the navy’s striking capability at far-off places with longer reach without or with minimal likely losses to forces.

 The building of smaller and medium amphibious assault ships is part of the navy’s $30 million R&D program 2021 fiscal.
 All this and a gradual build-up of more effective, powerful ships culminating finally in a colossus 581-battle ship force by 2045 is the vision being laid out by Mark Esper, the US Defence Secretary and Robert O’Brien, the US NSA.

-How much that is going to finally materialise, will depend substantially on the outcome of the US Presidential elections in November.
-But plans of major powers, Russia, China, US and subsequently India to move towards an era of hypersonic weapons, is certain to bring about a sea change in the security strategies of nations in the very near future.
+How much that is going to finally materialize, will depend substantially on the outcome of the US Presidential elections in November.
+But plans of major powers, Russia, China, the US and subsequently India to move towards an era of hypersonic weapons, is certain to bring about a sea change in the security strategies of nations in the very near future.